aidan-fitz/JRide/README.md

     - Ben worked on the `Coin` class and incorporating that into breaking and speeding up
 - **Jan 20**
     - Ben was absent
-    - Aidan finished the `Coin` class
+    - Aidan finished the `Coin` class and coin acquisition
-    - Aidan is working on collision between the cart and coins